 Erin lives and works in the beautiful home her grandparents built in Waynesville with her husband Jonathan, a very sweet ginger cat, and several houseplants.
 Waynesville has always pulled on her heartstrings, and she is very happy to again be part of the community where she grew up!
 Her father, Dr. Bill Owen, Jr, is now retired, but is highly respected and treasured for his many years as a caring, excellent orthopedic surgeon here in Haywood County.
 Her grandfather, Dr. Boyd Owen, was a charismatic and beloved general practitioner in Waynesville for over 50 years.
 She hopes that, in her own small way, she follows somewhat in those family footsteps… helping folks in Haywood County continue to be healthier.

-Waynesville Pilates is growing!
+Waynesville Pilates has been growing!
 We are very pleased to present…

 Kristine Angelacos - Kristine has been interested in many forms of movement since she was a child.
 She became a Pilates practitioner in 2001 and then a Pilates instructor in 2012.
 She trained under Balance Body Master instructors Tom McCook & Wahida Sharman.